CUBRID/cubrid-manual/en/admin/config.rst

     **APPL_SERVER_PORT** is a parameter to designate the TCP ports of CAS that communicates with application clients (**Windows only**).

     On Linux, an established TCP connection between the BROKER and the client will be passed to the CAS.
-Therefore, the client can communicate with the CAS without additional TCP connection requests.
+Therefore, the client can communicate with the CAS without additional TCP connection.

     On the other hand, in Windows, all available CASes are waiting for a connection on an independent TCP port, for example, 33001/tcp, 33002/tcp.
 In these circumstances, when a client connects to a BROKER, the BROKER delivers the TCP port number, for example, 33001/tcp, for connecting to an available CAS to the client.
 In sequence, the client terminates the current network connection with the BROKER and establishes a new connection with the CAS using the port number received from the BROKER.